eez-open/studio/help/en-US/components/actions/LVGL.md

   - *Min*: Minimum value
   - *Max*: Maximum value

-- **Keyboard Set Textarea**: Set the textarea for the keyboard
+- **Tabview Set Active Tab**: Set the active tab of the tabview
-  - *Object*: The keyboard to set the textarea
+  - *Object*: The tabview to set the active tab
+  - *Tab*: The index of the tab to activate (0-based)
+  - *Animated*: Use animation when switching tabs

+- **Tabview Get Active Tab**: Get the active tab index of the tabview
+  - *Object*: The tabview to get the active tab
-  - *Textarea*: The textarea to set
+  - *Store result into*: The variable to store the active tab index

 - **Group Focus Obj**: Focus the object
   - *Object*: The object to focus